 Huh and Pope (2008) performed studies in water-wet Berea and Antolini sandstone cores.
 Their work indicated that HPAM solutions would not significantly reduce $S{or}$ in a homogeneous water-wet core that had previously been waterflooded to residual oil saturation.
-However, they also noted that when polymer flooding in a secondary-recovery mode (i.e., when the core had a high oil saturation at the start of the polymer flood), the $S{or}$ reached was notably less than for a waterflood.
-This effect was attributed to the ability of the polymer to maintain longer oil ganglia and more effective pore drainage before snap-off and trapping of residual oil.
+However, they also noted that when polymer flooding was in a secondary-recovery mode (i.e., when the core had a high oil saturation at the start of the polymer flood), the $S{or}$ reached was notably less than for a waterflood.
+This effect was attributed to the ability of the polymer to maintain longer oil ganglia and more effective pore drainage before snapoff and trapping of residual oil.

 For heterogeneous cores, two effects could appear to make the $S{or}$ lower after a polymer flood than after a waterflood.
 First, if insufficient water is flushed through the core to displace mobile oil from less-permeable pathways, one could be misled by the high water cut to believe that the core was near $S{or}$ .
 Improved volumetric sweep during a subsequent polymer flood could rapidly produce a small spike of mobile oil from the less-permeable pathways.
-Huh and Pope envisioned a second means by which a polymer flood could reduce $S{or}$ from a heterogeneous core-that is the case where high-permeability pathways have been effectively flushed with water at the start of polymer injection, but the mobile oil saturation remains high in less-permeable pathways.
-In the high-permeability pathways, the final $S{or}$ from polymer flooding would be no different from that for the waterflood.
-However, in the less-permeable pathways, polymer flooding could drive the $S{or}$ to a lower value via the same mechanism mentioned at the end of the previous paragraph.
-During polymer flooding, Huh and Pope (2008) observed $S{or}$ reductions (relative to waterflooding) ranging from 2 to 22 saturation percentage points using heterogeneous Antolini cores and a constant capillary number of $4 \times 10^{-6}$ .
+Huh and Pope (2008) envisioned a second means by which a polymer flood could reduce $S{or}$ from a heterogeneous core: a case where high-permeability pathways have been effectively flushed with water at the start of polymer injection, but the mobile oil saturation remains high in less-permeable pathways.
+In the high-permeability pathways, the final Sor from polymer flooding would be no different from that for the waterflood.
+However, in the less-permeable pathways, polymer flooding could drive the $S{or}$ to a lower value by means of the same mechanism mentioned at the end of the preceding paragraph.
+During polymer flooding, Huh and Pope (2008) observed Sor reductions (relative to waterflooding) ranging from 2 to 22% in saturation by use of heterogeneous Antolini cores and a constant capillary number of $4 \times 10^{-6}$ .

-Seright (2011) observed that injection of a 10-cp HPAM solution (at a fixed capillary number of $1.77 \times 10^{-5}$ ) to displace 190-cp crude from a hydrophobic core reduced $S{or}$ by 4-6 saturation percentage points, compared with waterflooding.
-In contrast, Vermolen et al. (2014) observed no significant reduction in $S{or}$ when polymer flooding a 300-cp oil, but saw noticeable $S{or}$ reductions when polymer flooding with high-molecular-weight HPAMs to displace a 9-cp oil.
+Seright (2011) observed that injection of a 10-cp HPAM solution (at a fixed capillary number of $1.77 \times 10^{-5}$ ) to displace 190-cp crude from a hydrophobic core reduced $S{or}$ by 4-6% in saturation, compared with waterflooding.
+In contrast, Vermolen et al. (2014) observed no significant reduction in $S{or}$ when polymer flooding a 300-cp oil, but saw noticeable $S{or}$ reductions when polymer flooding with high- $M_w$ HPAMs to displace a 9-cp oil.

-Clarke et al. (2015) presented evidence that reductions in $S{or}$ by polymer flooding are associated with "elastic turbulence" exhibited by high-molecular-weight HPAM polymers.
-These phenomena occur during the "shear-thickening" or "flow-thickening" observed by HPAM polymer solutions at moderate-to-high velocities in porous media (where resistance factor increases with increased fluid velocity).
+Clarke et al. (2015) presented evidence that reductions in $S{or}$ by polymer flooding are associated with "elastic turbulence" exhibited by high- $M_w$ HPAM polymers.
+These phenomena occur during the shear thickening or flow thickening observed by HPAM polymer solutions at moderate-to-high velocities in porous media (where resistance factor increases with increased fluid velocity).